Xenophoridae: Shell description

 Xenophorids are unusual in that in many of the species the animal cements small stones or shells to the edge of the shell as it grows, thus the shells of those species are sometimes humorously referred to as "shell-collecting shells".
-The genus name Xenophora comes from two ancient Greek words and means "bearing (or carrying) foreigners".
+Additionally, the genus name Xenophora comes from two ancient Greek words and means "bearing (or carrying) foreigners".

 The shells are small to rather large (diameter of base without attachments 19–160 mm; height of shell 21–100 mm), depressed to conical, with narrow to wide, simple to spinose peripheral edge or flange separating spire from base.
 Aperture large, base broad, rather flattened, often umbilicate.
 Periostracum very thin or wanting.
 Protoconch depressed-conical, multispiral (in one species paucispiral).
 Teleoconch usually with foreign objects attached in spiral series to peripheral flange and, sometimes, remainder of dorsum, at least on early whorls.
 Operculum horny, yellowish to brown, nucleus lateral, with simple growth lamellae, sometimes with conspicuous radial striae or hollow radial ribs.

 Classification

 Xenophoridae belongs to the superfamily Stromboidea, which also includes the true conchs (Strombidae).
 It had previously been placed in a monotypic superfamily, Xenophoroidea, but placement in Stromboidea is supported by behavioral, anatomical, and genetic data.
 Within Stromboidea, Xenophoridae appears to be most closely related to Aporrhaidae and Struthiolariidae.

-According to the taxonomy of the Gastropoda by Bouchet & Rocroi (2005) the family Xenophoridae has no subfamilies.
+According to the taxonomy of the Gastropoda by Bouchet & Rocroi (2005), the family Xenophoridae has no subfamilies.